javanhut/Ivaldi/README.md

 **Q: Is this compatible with my team's Git workflow?**
 A: Yes!
 Ivaldi creates standard Git repositories on GitHub that your team can interact with normally.

+**Q: How fast is syncing compared to git?**
+A: Ivaldi uses concurrent downloads with 8 parallel workers, making large repository syncs up to 8x faster than sequential operations.

+**Q: Can I sync multiple branches at once?**
+A: Yes!
+Use `ivaldi sync origin --all` to sync all remote timelines, or `ivaldi sync origin --timelines main,develop` for specific ones.

+**Q: What happens if I upload multiple timelines?**
+A: Each timeline maintains its own upload state, so you can upload different timelines independently without conflicts.
+Use `ivaldi upload --all` to upload all local timelines.

 ## Contributing